-The City of Sydney works within an environment of other levels of government that have overlapping or complimentary responsibilities.
-We consult each other in our strategy and project development and implementation.
+The City of Sydney works in an environment of other levels of government with overlapping or complementary responsibilities.
+We consult each other when we develop and implement our strategies and projects.
 State government agencies also consult communities in our local area.
-In these circumstances, it is important that people are clear about who and which level of government - local, state or federal - is responsible for making the decisions.
+When this happens its important people are clear about who and which level of government - local, state or federal - is responsible for making decisions.